 3.Popular Vietnamese Dishes – Banh Mi

 This popular dish has been praised by foreign newspapers like The Guardian, National Geographic, BBC or Tripadvisor.
 The US Fodor’s Travel travel page in 2016 offers 20 of the world’s best street food, in which Vietnamese bread tops the list.
-The dish has a variety of recipes depending on the taste of each person, but the most common is the bread with grilled pork, cucumber, raw vegetables, pickles, pate and sauce.
+The dish has a variety of recipes depending on the taste of each person, but the most common is the bread with grilled pork, cucumber, raw vegetables, pickles, paste, and sauce.

 Pro Tip: Be sure to eat a Banh Mi in Hoi An